Maik Hamburger

-Maik Hamburger (12 February 1931 - 16 January 2020) was a German translator, writer and dramaturge, regarded as one of the leading Shakespeare scholars of his generation in the German-speaking world.
+Maik Hamburger (12 February 1931 – 16 January 2020) was a German translator, writer and dramaturge, regarded as one of the leading Shakespeare scholars of his generation in the German-speaking world.

 Biography

 Early life

 Michael Pitt "Maik" Hamburger was born on 12 February 1931 in Shanghai, where his parents were living and working at the time.
-His father, Rudolf Hamburger (1903–1980), was a German architect originally from Lower Silesia who had probably been drawn to Shanghai by the spectacular building boom which the city was experiencing.
+His father, Rudolf Hamburger (1903–1980), was a German architect originally from Lower Silesia.
 His mother, born Ursula Kuczynski (1907–2000), had accompanied her husband to China.
 His maternal grandfather was economist and demographer Robert René Kuczynski.
 Hamburger's family was Jewish.

 Both his parents were committed to antifascist communism, and his mother had joined the party in 1926.
 Both parents at some stage became involved in spying for Soviet intelligence; the Shanghai construction boom may have been the chief reason for their decision to relocate to Shanghai during the first half of 1930.
 Rudolf Hamburger's espionage career was probably not of huge value to the Soviet Union: Ursula Kuczynski, however, would become well known to English and American espionage watchers some decades later, as the Oxfordshire-based "handler" of nuclear scientist Klaus Fuchs between 1943 and 1950.

-The marriage of Maik Hamburger's parents came under increasing pressure, ending in divorce in 1939.
+The marriage of Hamburger's parents came under increasing pressure, ending in divorce in 1939.
 By the time he was ten, he had lived successively in China, Czechoslovakia, Poland and Switzerland, before ending up in England in 1940, after his mother had married Len Beurton, also a Soviet agent, and one who came with the added attraction of a British passport for his new wife.
-While still a toddler Maik Hamburger was separated from his parents and sent to live with his father's parents (now relocated from Germany to Czechoslovakia) for seven months, while his mother was sent to Moscow for a half-year training session in "espionage spycraft".
+While still a toddler, Maik Hamburger was separated from his parents and sent to live with his father's parents (now relocated from Germany to Czechoslovakia) for seven months, while his mother was sent to Moscow for a half-year training session in "espionage spycraft".
 There had been a concern that if baby Michael had accompanied her to Moscow he might inadvertently have blown her cover later by blurting out words in Russian.